 You are entitled to seek compensation for the injuries and damages you have suffered, including compensation for physical injuries, pain and suffering, medical bills and other expenses, lost income from being off of work due to your injury, loss of enjoyment of life, mental anguish, and emotional distress.
 When you suffer an injury on a construction site, you need an attorney who is experienced in construction accidents and who will fight aggressively to help you obtain full and fair financial compensation.

-If you have been injured at a construction site or any work site, call the lawyers at Barsumian Law LLC at (812) 490-0820 or at (317) 644-6975, for a free, no-obligation case evaluation.
+If you have been injured at a construction site or any work site, call the lawyers at Barsumian Armiger at (844) 268-7775, for a free, no-obligation case evaluation.
 You can also describe your accident for review by one of our Indiana construction accident attorneys here.